 In accordance with the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act", institutions of higher education are required to prepare an annual report containing information on campus security policies and campus statistics.
 The following information provides a summary of SUNY-ESF's safety and security policy.
-Crime and judicial referral statistics gathered for this report are based on information obtained from the offices of University Police and the Dean of Student Life and Experiential Learning.
+Crime and judicial referral statistics gathered for this report are based on information obtained from the offices of University Police and the Dean for Student Affairs.